Chiswick Lease Extension - Free Consultation

 Decision in Hounslow

-An example of a Lease Extension matter before the tribunal for a Chiswick property is Flat 1 30 Ennismore Avenue in September 2010. the Tribunal adopted and arrived at a premium for the lease extension of £29, 900 This case affected 1 flat.
+An example of a Lease Extension matter before the tribunal for a Chiswick residence is Flat 1 30 Ennismore Avenue in September 2010. the Tribunal adopted and arrived at a premium for the lease extension of £29, 900 This case affected 1 flat.
 The unexpired residue of the current lease was 68.34 years.